Methodology

 value.replace("np.float64","").replace(", ((","* "").replace("(","").replace(")","").replace("[","").replace("]","")

 Then for the plotting, we first read the csv file with pandas, as we can simply read the columns with matplotlib and plot them against eachother.
+Again, the full code can be found here

 This was only for the nouns, but we wanted this for the adjectives and verbs as well.
 To do this, we simply ran the code again after editing the necessary components (for example, taking the columns with verbs instead of nouns).
 After running that 3 times, we got the following gifs: